awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.PostgreSQL.md

 The following limitations apply when using a PostgreSQL target endpoint with Babelfish tables:
 + For **Target table preparation** mode, use only the **Do nothing** or **Truncate** modes\.
 Don't use the **Drop tables on target** mode\.
 In that mode, DMS creates the tables as PostgreSQL tables that T\-SQL might not recognize\.
-+ Babelfish only supports migrating `BINARY`, `VARBINARY`, and `IMAGE` data types with Aurora PostgreSQL version 14\.3 and later, using the `BYTEA` data type\.
++ Babelfish only supports migrating `BINARY`, `VARBINARY`, and `IMAGE` data types with Aurora PostgreSQL version 14\.3 and higher, using the `BYTEA` data type\.
 For earlier versions of Aurora PostgreSQL, you can use DMS to migrate these tables to a [Babelfish target endpoint](CHAP_Target.Babelfish.md)\.
 You don't have to specify a length for the `BYTEA` data type, as shown in the example following\.

   ```
       [Picture] [VARBINARY](max) NULL